RConsortium/S7/README.md

 At each level the search iteratively searches up the class vector for the object.

-A potential optimization is caching based on the class names, but lookup should be fast even without this.

 ``` r
 text <- class_new("text", parent = "character", constructor = function(text) object_new(.data = text))
 number <- class_new("number", parent = "numeric", constructor = function(x) object_new(.data = x))